Kai-Qi/BiP-MFT/README.md

 ##  Training

-The file path that should be changed:
+The file path should be changed.

-Download weights of SegFormer (MiT-B1) pre-trained on ImageNet-1K, nd put them in a folder
+Download weights of SegFormer (MiT-B1) pre-trained on ImageNet-1K, and put them in a folder

 https://github.com/NVlabs/SegFormer?tab=readme-ov-file